sigmavikki/codeindu/README.md

-# CodeIndu (Frontend Next.js)
+# Mendsec (Frontend Next.js)

-Welcome to CodeIndu's frontend repository!
+Welcome to Mendsec's frontend repository!
 This project is built using [Next.js](https://nextjs.org/), a powerful React framework for building fast and scalable web applications.

 ## Features